insure logo

 Ellie Available Now

-How your car’s trim affects insurance rates in Hawaii
+How does your car’s trim affect insurance rates in Hawaii?

 Luxury features like high-end sound systems or advanced infotainment can increase insurance rates, since they add to the car’s value.
 Similarly, performance trims with larger engines often increase premiums due to a greater risk of accidents or speeding.

-In Hawaii, the average cost of full coverage car insurance is $1,721 per year, or $143 per month.
-Your rate may be higher or lower depending on the coverage you choose.
+The average cost of full coverage car insurance in Hawaii is $1,757 per year, or $146 per month.
+While this is a helpful benchmark, your actual premium may differ depending on your car, coverage and personal profile.

 Coverage levelAverage annual rateAverage monthly rate